 Devon - Genealogy

-Devon Record Office's pages for family historians.
+Devon Record Office's guidance for family historians.

 The Genealogies pages are the main starting point in GENUKI/Devon for information relating to individual families: they list published and selected on-line narrative genealogical accounts, and provides links to town and parish pages containing further such accounts.